euphort-wind/euphort-wind.github.io/content/post/poland/index.md

     image: 6bigos.jpeg
     caption: Polish Bigos
 ---
 Hej!
 I'm sharing a glimpse of my experience visiting invincible Poland.
-I was there in 2024.
+I was there in 2024 and 2026.
 Below are some notes on what I tasted, saw and listened to.

 <b>Important:</b> I only share my own experience and recommend the things I personally tried.
 Therefore, everything written below is extremely subjective, and does not cover all the wonderful local features and places ☺️.

-<b>🗺 Places:</b> Gdańsk, Sopot, Gdynia, Władysławowo, Hel. <br>
+<b>🗺 Places:</b> Gdańsk, Sopot, Gdynia, Władysławowo, Hel, Kraków, Katowice, Zakopane. <br>

 <b>🏛 Top sights visited: </b>